hpi-schul-cloud/docker-compose/README.md

 ## Contribution

-If you want to add a new service, please create a new docker-compose file in `./compose-files`, if it is not relatied to some of the existing.
-If it is for a special case and not necassery for the day to day use, it should be not set `depend-on` to an other component to lower the performance impact.
+If you want to add a new service, please create a new docker-compose file in `./compose-files` if it is not related to some of the existing services.
+If it is for a special case and not necessary for the day to day use, it should not be set to `depend-on` another component to lower the performance impact.

 Add the file to `./startup_develop` so the developer can use it easily.
 If it is also need for other test, add it to the relating startup file (e.g. for end-to-end-tests use the `./startup_end-to-end-tests`file).